Breast Reconstruction (cont.)

 In this Article

-- What are the different breast reconstruction options?
+- What are the different types of breast reconstruction procedures that are available?

-- How long does breast reconstruction surgery take?
+- Is breast reconstruction surgery possible after radiation?

-- What about recovery from breast reconstruction surgery?
+- What is the recovery like after breast reconstruction surgery?

 - Find a local Plastic Surgeon in your town